azer/bookmarking-tools/README.md

 Add new bookmark;
     > ./add.sh "http://localhost" "some tags" "title"

-To post Del.icio.us, pass username and password parameters:
+To post new bookmarks to Del.icio.us also, pass username and password parameters:
     > ./add.sh "http://wikipedia.org" "reference research community" "Wikipedia" leonardo 314159

 List bookmarks using dmenu: